mmiguez1/financial-literacy/README.md

 # Financial Literacy Project
-FinancialLiteracy.c was created by Maygan Miguez, 13 April 2020 to simulate how much money a financially literate person versus a non-financially literate person would have after 40 years of financial decisions.
+Financial Literacy Project simulates how much money a financially literate person versus a non-financially literate person would have after 40 years of financial decisions.

 ## To Run FinancialLiteracy.c: